areese801/cred_manage/README.md

 Each of these methods accepts a GUID, which serves as the 'primary key' for the vault item in question.
 If you need to find the GUID for a given item, you can instantiate a `BitwardenCredContainer` object and invoke the `print_items()` method (This will not print passwords).
 Alternatively, you can directly invoke the [Bitwarden CLI](https://bitwarden.com/help/article/cli/) using the `bw list items` command (Consider piping into [jq](https://stedolan.github.io/jq/) for readability) to find the GUID (under the `id` key) for any given vault item.

 ### About the `BW_SESSION` environment variable.
 When logging into [Bitwarden via the CLI, a Session Key is returned](https://bitwarden.com/help/article/cli/#using-a-session-key), which can be exported to the environment variable `BW_SESSION` to suppress subsequent prompts for the master password.
 When instantiating `BitwardenCredContainer`, a check is performed to see if the `BW_SESSION` is set.
-If it is set (and valid), you WILL NOT be prompted for the master password, interactively.
+If it is set (and valid), YOU WILL NOT be prompted for the master password, interactively.
 If it is not set, YOU WILL be prompted for the master password for each instantiation.
 Depending on your use case, exploit this functionality (or not) as appropriate.
 Hint:  Consider the ways in which you might be able to temporarily store this value in a `FlatFileCredContainer` object, only to destroy it when you're done.

 # Example Usage.